oauth-xx/oauth-ruby/README.md

     hydra.run
     @response = req.response

-Be sure to check out the examples in this repository:
+Be sure to check out the examples in

     examples/yql.rb

 ## More Information